Victor Mordechai Goldschmidt: Life and work

 His Atlas der Krystallformen developed from 1913 until 1923.
-Around this time, in 1917, he was made a geheimer Hofrat (similar to a Privy Councillor).
+He designed a two-circle goniometer and made careful measurements of angles and introduced the gnomonic angles Φ and ρ borrowed from astronomy.
+He had a skilled assistant named Peter Stoe to help in grinding minerals.
+He founded a journal "Beiträge zur Kristallographie und Mineralogie" in 1913.
+Around 1917, he was made a geheimer Hofrat (similar to a Privy Councillor).
 During this period (1919/21), special chartered sea voyages were undertaken, covering Asia, Africa and Oceania, with very distinguished passengers on board, in parallel with the delayed founding of the League of Nations.
 In 1923, he was made an honorary member of the Naturhistorisch-Medizinischen Verein Heidelberg (Heidelberg Association for Natural History and Medicine).
 In 1919, he donated his and his wife's extensive collection of art and ethnographic artefacts to the state of Baden as the Josephine and Eduard von Portheim-Stiftung.
 In 1933, the curatorium of the "v.
 Portheim-Stiftung" gave its mineralogical-crystallographical institute the name Victor-Goldschmidt-Institut für Kristallforschung.

+In 1933, Goldschmidt was dismissed following Nazi government rules from the University of Heidelberg on account of his Jewish origins.
+He and his wife went to Salzburg and lived in Hotel Salzburgerhof.
+Goldschmidt died from ulcers and perforation of the stomach in 1933 and his body was taken back to Heidelberg by his widow to be cremated.
+She stayed on in Heidelberg but Nazi orders for her deportation to a concentration camp led her to commit suicide on 25th August 1942.

 The Goldschmidts of Frankfurt, contributed significantly to the founding of the Goethe University Frankfurt.